BioZone researchers come together from across the University.

 By understanding the complexities of pharmacology at the molecular level, Kevin’s objective is to develop improved treatments and better clinical management for a range of conditions, focusing on kidney disorders, cardiovascular disease and cancer.

 Kevin is strongly committed to the translation of research into clinical practice.
-He is Chief Scientific Advisor of Dimerix Limited, an ASX-listed spin-out company.
-Dimerix Limited is a clinical stage, biotechnology company that is focused on developing new therapeutics discovered using its proprietary drug development platform, Receptor-Heteromer Investigation Technology (HIT).
+He is Chief Scientific Advisor to Dimerix Limited, an ASX-listed spin-out company.
+Dimerix is a clinical stage biotechnology company that is focused on developing new therapeutics discovered using its proprietary drug development platform, Receptor-Heteromer Investigation Technology (HIT), invented by Kevin and colleagues.
+Kevin is also a co-founder of RAGE Biotech and Chairs the Scientific Advisory Board of Veintech.

 Although mechanical ventilation may be lifesaving, some infants develop very severe and progressive lung disease, partly as a result of injury and inflammation in the lung resulting from the mechanical ventilation.
 Giving steroids to infants with severe lung disease helps to resolve the inflammation and improve the lung enough that the baby can breathe on his own without help.
 However, both steroids and long periods on breathing machines may interfere with normal brain development.